A BRIEF HISTORY OF SCOTLAND

-In 1565 Mary married her Catholic cousin Henry Steward, Lord Darnley.
+In 1565 Mary married her Catholic cousin Henry Stuart, Lord Darnley.
 However Darnley became jealous of Mary's Italian secretary David Riccio.
 In March 1566 Darnley and his friends murdered Riccio.
 Mary never forgave Darnley and she came under the spell of the Earl of Bothwell.

 In 1567 a house where Darnley was staying was blown up.
 When Darnley's body was found it was discovered that he had been strangled.
 Shortly afterwards Mary married Bothwell.

 Enraged, the Protestant nobles rose and captured Mary.
 They forced her to abdicate in favor of her baby son, who became James VI.
 Mary escaped and raised an army but she was defeated at the Battle of Langside and fled to England.

 Scotland was ruled by regents until James was old enough to rule himself.
 (In 1587 his mother Mary was beheaded in England).
 In 1589 James married Anne of Denmark.
 Then in 1603, on the death of Elizabeth I he became King James I of England as well as King James VI of Scotland.

 17th Century Scotland